It might come as a surprise to hear that your dose of thyroid medication will probably need to be changed constantly throughout your life.

 Because thyroid hormone plays an integral role in many hormone systems such as your metabolism (2) and heat production (3), even though it produces a steady rate of thyroid hormone, the demand for thyroid hormone may go up or down depending on the situation.

-We are going to talk about the specific scenarios which can increase the demand on thyroid hormone in your body later in this article but for now, just realize that it occurs.
+We are going to talk about the specific scenarios which can increase the demand for thyroid hormone in your body later in this article but for now, just realize that it occurs.

 Can you imagine what happens to your body when you start dieting or dramatically reducing your calories?